 I study intensive agrarian systems and their sustainability through time.
 I focus on investigating their capacity to cope with socio-environmental shocks and manage uncertainty.
 My approach is holistic and merges anthropological and historical frameworks with methods from the environmental sciences, ecology, modeling and statistics, especially uncertainty and sensitivity analysis.

-I am currently the PI of the EU-funded project SIZE, which aims at assessing the risks and benefits of promoting "large" and "small" irrigation systems through anthropological / historical perspectives, dynamic models and uncertainty/sensitivity analysis.
-This project is coordinated by the University of Bergen and has Princeton University as a partner institution.
-SIZE has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 792178.
+I have been the PI of the EU-funded project SIZE, which aimed at assessing the risks and benefits of promoting "large" and "small" irrigation systems through anthropological / historical perspectives, dynamic models and uncertainty/sensitivity analysis.
+This project was coordinated by the University of Bergen and had Princeton University as a partner institution.
+SIZE received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 792178.

 I am used to work on water-related topics with a wide range of scientists from different fields, including historians, engineers, hydrologists, archaeologists, mathematicians, ecologists and computer and environmental scientists.
 So if you are interested in collaborating, please drop a line!

 My full CV can be downloaded here.